CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 - The records MUST be scoped by setting the global underscore name of the URI RRset to *_did* (0x5F 0x64 0x69 0x64).

-### Issuer Handles
+### Entity Handles

-An issuer may have multiple sub entities issuing credentials on their behalf, such as the different faculties in a university issuing diplomas.
-For this reason, the introduction of an issuer handle, represented as a subdomain in the resource record name, provides a simple way to facilitate the distinction of DIDs, their public keys, and credentials they issue in their relationship to an issuer or root authority.
+An implementer may have multiple sub entities operating and issuing credentials on their behalf, like the different deparments in a university issuing diplomas or publishing research.
+For this reason, the introduction of an entity handle, represented as a subdomain in the resource record name, provides a simple way to facilitate the distinction of DIDs, their public keys, and credentials they issue in their relationship to another entity or root authority.

 ***Ex: _did.diplomas.example-issuer.ca IN URI 1 0 “did:web:diplomas.XXXXXX”***